 - contact Student Services if there is a general academic, social or emotional problems that could affect assessment or achievement

-- inform the Deputy Principal responsible for Assessment and Reporting of any disability, learning difficulty, injury or cultural belief that may affect their child’s learning and/or assessment performance
+- inform the appropriate Year Coordinator or Program Coordinator: Student Services of any disability, learning difficulty, injury or cultural belief that may affect their child’s learning and/or assessment performance

 - provide evidence for absence when their child is absent from an assessment or test such as a medical certificate.